-Following unbundling, Enexis retained the same shareholding structure, i.e., 100% ownership by a number of Dutch regional and local governments, with public ownership of the networks required by the current legislation.
+Following unbundling, Enexis remains fully owned by Dutch regional and local governments, with public ownership of the networks required by the current legislation.
 Therefore, in assessing Enexis we apply our GRI methodology.
 Our assumption of strong systemic support in the event of need reflects Enexis's strategic importance as a pure network company, and the high reputation risk to its owners.
 Although ownership of Enexis is relatively fragmented among approximately 125 provinces and municipalities, we perceive the shareholders to be capable and willing to act in conjunction with one another.
 In determining the probability of systemic support as "strong", we have also taken into account the 72% ownership share of the four largest provinces and their historically proven ability to reach consensus in event of need.
 Furthermore, in our view, the legal and political mechanisms established in the Netherlands, including the legal requirement for public ownership of distribution network assets, increase the probability of systemic support being provided to a strategically important network operator in the event of extraordinary need.